Skip Global navigation and goto content

 Spring Hill

-Immunizations for children 0 to 18 years and adults are available Monday through Friday, by appointment, 352-540-6800 at our Spring Hill office, 7551 Forests Oaks Boulevard.
+Immunizations for children 0 to 18 years and adults are available Monday through Friday, by appointment, 352-540-6800 at our Spring Hill office, 7551 Forests Oaks Blvd.

-Immunizations for children 0 to 18 years and adults are available on the 2nd and 4th Mondays and every Tuesday and Wednesday by appointment, 352-540-6800 at our Brooksville office, 300 South Main Street.
+Immunizations for children 0 to 18 years and adults are available on the 2nd and 4th Mondays and every Monday through Wednesday by appointment, 352-540-6800 at our Brooksville office, 300 South Main St.

 Childhood Immunizations